-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Georgia Tech, approximately 27% of students took out student loans averaging $7,378 a year.
-That adds up to $29,512 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Georgia Tech, approximately 26% of students took out student loans averaging $6,520 a year.
+That adds up to $26,080 over four years for those students.

 The student loan default rate at Georgia Tech is 1.3%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Georgia Tech Graduates Make?bachelor's degree recipients from Georgia Tech make around $79,100 per year during the early years of their employment.
+How Much Money Do Georgia Tech Graduates Make?students who graduate with a bachelor's degree from Georgia Tech make about $79,100 a year during their first few years of employment after graduation.
 This is good news for future Georgia Tech graduates since it is 99% more than the average college graduate's salary of $39,802 per year.